DBRepo-Project/dbrepo/.docs/installation.md

 ## Requirements

-We only support the Debian 12 operating system officially.
-In theory, any DEB-based operating system (e.g. Ubuntu) should be compatible.
-Any modern hardware suffices, we recommend a dedicated virtual machine with the following settings.
+We recommend a dedicated virtual machine with the following system requirements:

 - min.
 8 vCPU cores
 - min.
-8GB free RAM memory
+20GB free RAM memory
-- min.
-200GB free SSD storage

 Since DBRepo is intended to be a publicly available repository, an optional fixed/static IP-address with optional SSL/TLS certificate is recommended.
 Follow the [secure installation](#secure-installation) guide.